According to legend, the Earth Mother, Kokomis, carved a hole in a maple tree and syrup just poured out.

 What grade you choose is up to your taste and what you’re using it on — whether you’re drizzling golden syrup over your morning pancakes or using very dark syrup in your homemade version of Blue Bottle’s winter spice granola (I tried the latter)!

 Nonetheless, be sure to buy pure maple syrup as opposed to imitations.
 The only ingredient should be maple syrup.
-What’s the difference between legit maple syrup and the cheap stuff?
-More on our blog here.
+Additional ingredients mark the difference between legit maple syrup and the cheap stuff.
+Of course, it’s also important to make sure your maple syrup hasn’t gone bad or expired.

 A Final Chapter for the Sugar Snobs